JamalZeynalov/allure_docker_service_ui/README.md

 # Daily Allure Reports
 This web application is created to assemble all asynchronously uploading allure-results in one report.
 <br>This report will not be divided by launches.
 Each next bunch of test results during the day will update the daily report.
-If a test failed and then passed during the same date then its result will overridden to the latest one ("passed").
+If a test failed and then passed during the same date then its result will be overridden to the latest one ("passed").
 <br>And at the end of a day you will see how many of your tests were passed/failed/broken/skipped.

 If you have multiple Test Automation projects with different tests and you want to get their latest results in one report then this app will be helpful for you.